astronomer/airflow-guides/guides/debugging-dags.md

 - Increase your `log_fetch_timeout_sec` parameter to greater than the 5 second default.
 This parameter controls how long the webserver will wait for the initial handshake when fetching logs from the worker machines, and having extra time here can sometimes resolve issues.
 - Increase the resources available to your workers (if using the Celery executor) or scheduler (if using the local executor).
 - If you're using the Kubernetes executor and a task fails very quickly (e.g. in less than 15 or so seconds), the pod running the task spins down before the webserver has a chance to collect the logs from the pod.
 If possible, you can try building in some wait time to your task depending on which operator you're using.
 If that isn't possible, try to diagnose what could be causing a near-immediate failure in your task.
 This is often related to either lack of resources (try increasing CPU/memory for the task) or an error in the task configuration.
-- If you're looking at historical task failures, ensure that your logs are retained long enough.
+- If you're looking at historical task failures, ensure that your logs are retained until you need to access them.
 For example, the default log retention period on Astronomer is 15 days, so any logs prior to that will not be stored.
 - If none of the above works, try checking your scheduler and webserver logs for any errors that might indicate why your task logs aren't showing up.

 ## Connection Troubleshooting

 Typically, Airflow connections are needed for Airflow to talk to any external system.
-Most hooks and operators will expect a connection parameter to be defined.
-Improperly defined connections are one of the most common issues Airflow users have to debug when first working with their DAGs.
+Most hooks and operators expect a defined connection parameter.
+Because of this, improperly defined connections are one of the most common issues Airflow users have to debug when first working with their DAGs.

 While the specific error associated with a poorly defined connection can vary widely, you will typically see a message with "connection" in the task logs.
 If you haven't defined a connection, you'll see a message like `'connection_abc' is not defined`.